csbl-usp/ScienceFamily/README.md

-## Lab Family - Open Voice User Interface Suite for Lab Life
+## Science Family - Open Voice User Interface Suite for Lab Life

-The Lab Family is a suite of Voice User Interface skills built originally for Alexa.
+The Science Family is a suite of Voice User Interface skills built originally for Alexa.
 They were all based on the fact template by amazon, but thouroughly modified.

 To test any of the skills on your alexa-enabled device, the easiest way is to go to your alexa app and search for the skill name on the store.